Dylan Neal

 Dylan Jeremy Neal (born October 8, 1969) is a Canadian actor.
 He is known for his portrayal of the character Dylan Shaw on the soap opera The Bold and the Beautiful, Doug Witter on Dawson's Creek, and Detective Mike Celluci in the supernatural series Blood Ties.
 He also played Aaron Jacobs on Sabrina, the Teenage Witch.

 In 2013, Neal landed the lead role opposite Andie MacDowell in the Hallmark Channel's first scripted TV series, Cedar Cove.
 The series premiered on July 20, 2013, and is based on the series of books by the same name, written by Debbie Macomber.

 In 2014, he sold a TV movie franchise to the newly rebranded Hallmark Movies and Mystery Channel and began writing, executive producing and starring as Henry Ross in Hallmark's original mystery series Gourmet Detective.
-Since 2018, Dylan write, produce and/or star in many Hallmark film.
+Since 2018, Dylan has written, produced and starred in many Hallmark films.

 Personal life

 Dylan Neal was born in Richmond Hill, Ontario, in 1969.
 Four months after his birth, his family moved to Oakville, Ontario.
 He attended Appleby College in Oakville and initially wanted to become a professional squash player.

 Neal transferred to T. A. Blakelock High School in Oakville for his last two years of schooling.
 It was there that he gained an interest in the performing arts and participated in his school's drama program.
 On the advice of his drama teacher, Neal decided he wanted to make a career of acting.

 Before becoming an actor, Neal was a caterer and delivered lunch baskets to private businesses in industrial areas around Toronto.
 He also delivered pizzas for a living before making it as an actor.
 He has been passionate about furniture making.

 Neal is married to TV writer and producer Becky Southwell who has co-written some of the Gourmet Detective films with him.
 They were married on 21 September 1996 and have two children together.